atifaziz/TryParsers/README.md

  - ~~[TryParsers.Embedded][srcpkg]: C# source for private embedding in a project~~ (deprecated)

-The .NET Framework has a number of static `TryParse` methods on types like [`Int32`][int], [`Int64`][long], [`Double`][double], [`DateTime`][dt] and so on, that make their use in expressions and functional code like LINQ queries impossible.
+The .NET Standard has a number of static `TryParse` methods on types like [`Int32`][int], [`Int64`][long], [`Double`][double], [`DateTime`][dt] and so on, that make their use in expressions and functional code like LINQ queries impossible.
 That's because they return their result in two parts: one in the